Construction on the Mernda line

 Between Epping and South Morang stations

-Out-of-hours testing of the Metro Tunnel’s next-generation High Capacity Signalling will continue intermittently on the Mernda line between Epping and South Morang during February, March and April 2021.
+Out-of-hours testing of the Metro Tunnel’s next-generation High Capacity Signalling will continue intermittently on the Mernda line between Epping and South Morang stations from August to December.

 These works will occur: